Jayson Gaddis: Founder of The Relationship School

 01:02:39.20 – Brian David Crane

-Um, and the stupid songs and the stupid rhymes and just the stupid crap I can make up and I got an audience that just thinks it’s awesome and I can screw around do whatever I want to and dance and like just just be like a total idiot and she thinks it’s amazing.
-You know like it’s just you know.
+And the stupid songs, the stupid rhymes and just the stupid crap I can make up and I got an audience that just thinks it’s awesome.
+And I can screw around do whatever I want to and dance and like just be like a total idiot and she thinks it’s amazing.

 01:02:39.20 – Jayson Gaddis